VB6Hobbyst7/VBA-CSV-interface/docs/home/getting_started.md

 CSVint.ImportFromCSV(conf).DumpToArray Arr
 ```

-Sort CSV/TSV file's content and put it into a VBA array
+Sort CSV/TSV file's content and put it into a VBA array:

 ```vb
 Dim CSVint As CSVinterface